 - Photos of pets

-For both posters, I printed the birthday photos in a smaller size, backed them with some pretty paper and displayed them together at the top.
-The rest of the posters have family photos, our pets at the time, siblings on the beach, and favorite activities at the time – swinging, swimming, doing the monkey bars, pretending to be a Power Ranger.
+For both posters, I printed the birthday photos in a smaller size, backed them with some pretty paper and displayed them in chronological order at the top.
+The rest of the poster has family photos, our pets at the time, siblings on the beach, and favorite activities at the time – swinging, swimming, doing the monkey bars, pretending to be a Power Ranger.

 STEP THREE: LAY IT ALL OUT ON THE POSTER BOARD